 Access to delivery and loading areas from outside of the facility will be restricted to only identified and authorized personnel.

-Such areas will be designed to ensure that access to other parts of the facility are restricted.
+Such areas will be designed to ensure that access to other parts of the facility is restricted.

 Incoming material must be appropriately inspected for any discrepancies, issues, or potential threats, and must be registered in accordance with Asset Management procedures.